t-lo/mailserver/README.md

 - A DNS domain for sending / receiving mails.
 Multiple domains are supported.

 **Features**
+- SMTP[s] and IMAP[s] servers, with managesieve for server-side IMAP filtering
 - Fully automated set-up based on very few settings, including
   - certificates generation and renewal (on container restart)
   - SPF, DKIM, and DMARC integration